shanjare2002/modelfuzz-java/README.md

 ModelFuzz is a fuzzer developed for fuzzing distributed systems.
 This repository supports testing Ratis and Xraft.

-In the parent folder of this repository you should clone:
+In the parent folder of this repository, please clone:

 `https://github.com/egeberkaygulcan/xraft-controlled`